Post-traumatic stress disorder: Neuroendocrinology

-PTSD symptoms may result when a traumatic event causes an over-reactive adrenaline response, which creates deep neurological patterns in the brain.
+PTSD symptoms may result when a traumatic event causes an overreactive adrenaline response, which creates deep neurological patterns in the brain.
 These patterns can persist long after the event that triggered the fear, making an individual hyper-responsive to future fearful situations.
 During traumatic experiences, the high levels of stress hormones secreted suppress hypothalamic activity that may be a major factor toward the development of PTSD.

-PTSD causes biochemical changes in the brain and body, that differ from other psychiatric disorders such as major depression.
+PTSD causes biochemical changes in the brain and body that differ from other psychiatric disorders, such as major depression.
 Individuals diagnosed with PTSD respond more strongly to a dexamethasone suppression test than individuals diagnosed with clinical depression.

 Most people with PTSD show a low secretion of cortisol and high secretion of catecholamines in urine, with a norepinephrine/cortisol ratio consequently higher than comparable non-diagnosed individuals.
 This is in contrast to the normative fight-or-flight response, in which both catecholamine and cortisol levels are elevated after exposure to a stressor.

 Brain catecholamine levels are high, and corticotropin-releasing factor (CRF) concentrations are high.
 Together, these findings suggest abnormality in the hypothalamic-pituitary-adrenal (HPA) axis.

 The maintenance of fear has been shown to include the HPA axis, the locus coeruleus-noradrenergic systems, and the connections between the limbic system and frontal cortex.
 The HPA axis that coordinates the hormonal response to stress, which activates the LC-noradrenergic system, is implicated in the over-consolidation of memories that occurs in the aftermath of trauma.
 This over-consolidation increases the likelihood of one's developing PTSD.
 The amygdala is responsible for threat detection and the conditioned and unconditioned fear responses that are carried out as a response to a threat.

 The HPA axis is responsible for coordinating the hormonal response to stress.
-Given the strong cortisol suppression to dexamethasone in PTSD, HPA axis abnormalities are likely predicated on strong negative feedback inhibition of cortisol, itself likely due to an increased sensitivity of glucocorticoid receptors.
+Given the strong cortisol suppression to dexamethasone in PTSD, HPA axis abnormalities are likely predicated on strong negative feedback inhibition of cortisol, itself due to an increased sensitivity of glucocorticoid receptors.

 PTSD has been hypothesized to be a maladaptive learning pathway to fear response through a hypersensitive, hyperreactive, and hyperresponsive HPA axis.